 Everyone loves holding a stamp and getting a good print out of it.
 This project combines all of that: DIY stamp making, printing and up-cycling fun.

 If you have wood scraps laying around the house why not turn them into stamps.
-You can also cut cardboard, square size and layer together for a good stamp hold.
+You can also cut cardboard, make it square size and layer together for a good stamp hold.
 If you want to get in on the fun, read below for our step by step process.
 Surely, stamp printing projects will be a favorite in your household.

 What you’ll need to make the wooden texture stamps: